frequencydesign/JavaScript-interview-carousel-slider/README.md

-## JavaScript Developer Code Test / Code Challenge
+## JavaScript Interview Code Test / Code Challenge

 ###Pure JavaScript Carousel/Slider with Accordion Previewer from 2013 Interview
 A copy of a pure JavaScript carousel which I was asked to do in 4 hours at an interview in 2013.
 I'm posting it to share and to give anyone something to practice before an interview.